 While we can catalogue and marvel at the intricate richness of this biodiversity, we should not pretend we know much, yet, about how these ecosystems evolved and how they function or interact (though let's enjoy the voyage of discovery we are on).
 Landmark studies such as Mark Burgman's 1986 work20 showed that many south-western Australian ecosystems are characterised by rapid changes in species assemblages (known as high turnover of species), and, thus, probably in genetic structure, at very short intervals.
-This is especially true for island-like habitats such as granite outcrops and rocky ridges, where different outcrops can harbour completely different species despite being only hundreds of metres or kilometres distant.
+This is especially true for island-like habitats such as granite outcrops and rocky ridges, where different outcrops can harbour completely different species despite being only hundreds of metres or tens of kilometres distant.
 Indeed, species turnover even in forests and woodlands can be remarkable, and as Burgman noted: "stands in mallee formations include substantially different suites of species at distances greater than 15 km".
-In contrast to the ecosystems present in geologically younger regions, such as the extensive and relatively uniform conifer forests of the northern hemisphere, such rapid changes in the species present across a landscape are rather incredible.
+In contrast to the ecosystems present in geologically younger regions, such as the extensive and relatively uniform conifer forests of the northern hemisphere, such rapid changes in species across a landscape are rather incredible.
 As might be expected for a place harbouring such high biodiversity, there is also a richness of ecological interactions in Southwest Australia rarely encountered elsewhere on the planet, let alone in other relatively dry and flat Mediterranean and temperate climate landscapes.
-This functional diversity prompted a recent study to proclaim Southwest Australia 'one biodiversity hotspot to rule them all'21.